I-Dromel/GERESA/README.md

 Optional [GIT hooks](https://git-scm.com/book/it/v2/Customizing-Git-Git-Hooks) are provided.
 These are just wrappers calling composer scripts.
-They ensure best practices are followed during module devlopment.
+They ensure best practices are followed during module development.

 Install:
 ```